sunlab-osu/TURL/README.md

 There is also an entity_vocab.txt file contains all the entities we used in all experiments (these are the entities shown in pretraining).
 Each line contains vocab_id, Wikipedia_id, Wikipedia_title, freebase_mid, count of an entity.

-For entity linking:
-You can just use the raw split, as the linked entity to each cell is the target for entity linking.
-For the WikiGS corpus, please find the original release here http://www.cs.toronto.edu/~oktie/webtables/

 For column type annotation:
 There is a type_vocab.txt store the target types.
 In the *.table_col_type.json file, each example contains “table_id, pgTitle, pgEnt(Wikipedia id), secTitle, caption, headers, entities, type_annotations”